-Lucene Directorys have default locking strategies which work well for most cases, but it's possible to specify for each index managed by Hibernate Search which LockingFactory you want to use.
+Lucene Directorys have default locking strategies which work generally good enough for most cases, but it's possible to specify for each index managed by Hibernate Search a specific LockingFactory you want to use.
+This is generally not needed but could be useful.

-Some of these locking strategies require a filesystem level lock and may be used even on RAM based indexes, but this is not recommended and of no practical use.
+Some of these locking strategies require a filesystem level lock and may be used even on RAM based indexes, this combination is valid but in this case the indexBase configuration option usually needed only for filesystem based Directory instances must be specified to point to a filesystem location where to store the lock marker files.

-To select a locking factory, set the hibernate.search.<index>.locking_strategy option to one of simple, native, single or none.
+To select a locking factory, set the hibernate.search.<index>.locking\strategy option to one of simple, native, single or none.
 Alternatively set it to the fully qualified name of an implementation of org.hibernate.search.store.LockFactoryProvider.